MalloryHuston/Plethora-of-Python/Cryptography/ransomware/README.md

 </pre>

 **Step 3:**
 Obviously, we don't want to print our key right out there in the open where the user can see it.
-We want the user to give us money, but we do need to save the key into another file for safety so we can unlock the files later:
+We want the user to give us money, but we do need to save the key into another file for safety so we can unlock the files later *after* we get paid 😉:

 <pre>
 <code>$ nano voldemort.py</code>